moliver28/research-handbook/content/handbook/support/workflows/how-to-get-help.md

 Starting with a problem summary or overview lets the reader learn about the situation without requiring them to go somewhere else, like a ticket.
 Including a link to other material helps the reader gather any additional information that they might need, like customer details or log files.
 Highlighting specific error messages or behavior narrows the scope.
-Clearly stating your ask at the very beginning or very end of your question makes it easy for the reader to identify what you need help with.
+Clearly stating your ask at the beginning or end of your question makes it easy for the reader to identify what you need help with.

 These guidelines are a reference, and **not** a requirement for asking questions.
 They serve as a starting point to